-The 1-Wire bus has only a single line by definition; it is important that each device on the bus be able to drive it at the appropriate time.
-To facilitate this, each device attached to the 1-Wire bus must have an open drain connection of 3 state outputs.
-The DS1957 is an open drain part.
+The 1-Wire bus has only a single line by definition it is important that each device on the bus be able to drive it at the appropriate time.
+To facilitate this, each device attached to the 1-Wire bus must have an open drain connection or 3-state outputs.
+The DS1954 is an open drain part.
 The bus master requires a pull-up resistor at the master end of the bus.
-Both, the bus master equivalent circuit and the equivalent circuit of the DS1957's 1-Wire interface are shown in Figure 5.
-The value of the pull-up resistor should be approximately $1.5 \text{ k}\Omega$ for short line lengths.
+Buth the bus master equivalent circuit and the equivalent circuit of the DS1954's 1-Wire interface are shown in Figure 5.
+The value of the pull-up resistor should be approximately $1.5 \,\mathrm{k}\Omega$ for short line (explas.)

-A multidrop bus consists of a 1-Wire bus with multiple slaves attached.
-At regular speed the 1-Wire bus has a maximum data rate of 16.3 kbits per second.
+A multidrop bus consists of a wire bus with multiple slaves attached.
+At regular speed the 1-Wire bus has a maximum data rate of Post bits per second.
 The speed can be boosted to 142 kbits per second by activating the Overdrive mode.
 The idle state for the 1-Wire bus is high.
 If, for any reason, a transaction needs to be suspended, the bus MUST be left in the idle state if the transaction is to resume.
-If this does not occur and the bus is left low for more than 16 μ s (overdrive speed) or more than 120 μ s (regular speed), one or more of the devices on the bus may be reset.
+If this does not occur and the bus is left low for more than 16 μs (overdrive speed) or more than 120 μs (regular speed), one or more of the devices on the bus may be reset.